LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/asynchronous.rst

 response.
 The ``json()`` function returns a `promise` that represents the future result of turning the response data into JSON.

+The example below shows how promises are used to represent two different types of asynchronous events and the outcomes.

 .. admonition:: Example

    .. sourcecode:: js